-The ITS Help Desk (web or phone) is a resource for general computing questions, computer labs, office technical problems and/or network emergencies.
-The Help Desk website offers documentation, ITS alerts, a knowledge base and the ability to open up a work-order for technical problems.
+The ITS Service Desk (web or phone) is a resource for general computing questions, computer labs, office technical problems and/or network emergencies.
+The ITS Service Desk website offers documentation, ITS alerts, a knowledge base and the ability to open up a work-order for technical problems.

 Phone: (716) 851-1835 during normal business hours.